Kids Swimming Lessons in Singapore

-At SwimBest Swim School, our kids swimming lessons are designed according to the Singapore Sports Council’s SwimSafer syallabus.
+At SwimBest Swim School, our kids swimming lessons are designed based on the Singapore Sports Council’s SwimSafer syllabus.
 Kids will start from SwimSafer Stage 1,2 & 3 and progress to Bronze, Silver & Gold awards.
+Read on for a more comprehensive outline of our programmes.

 SwimSafer Stage 1

-Students will learn how to enter water and exit the pool safely Introduction to flotation survival technique.
-Students will be taught how to move forward and backward in the water.
+Students will learn how to enter water and exit the pool safely.
+They will also be introduced to flotation survival techniques.
+Also, students will learn how to move forward and backward in the water.

 Enter the water safely and confidently with slide-in entry and exit using ladder and from pool edge.